-Since 2001, the year that the first commercial Universal Mobile Telecommunications System (UMTS) network was deployed by NTT DoCoMo in Japan, many telecom operators have launched UMTS access to subscribers.
-As many 3G networks are emerging, it is important to evaluate how different Transmission Control Protocol (TCP) congestion control mechanisms behave in such networks.
-The UMTS network provides wide area Internet wireless access with downlink speeds up to 384 kbps and round trip times in the order of 300 ms thus providing a viable solution for multimedia and for Voice over IP (VoIP) applications.
+Since 2001, the year that the first commercial UMTS network was deployed by NTTDoCoMo in Japan, many telecom operators have launched UMTS access to subscribers.
+As many 3G networks are emerging, it is important to evaluate how different TCP congestion control mechanisms behave in such networks.
+The UMTS network provides wide area Internet wireless access with downlink speeds up to $384 \, kbps$ and round trip times in the order of $300 \, ms$ thus providing a viable solution for multimedia and for VoIP applications.